chikochikomba/Password_Generator_API/README.md

   "use_special": true
   }

--> The API will return a JSON response withthe generated password:
+-> The API will return a JSON response with the generated password:
 {
   "password": "aB3$fG7@kL9!"
 }